Tomires/thesis/battle.md

 #### Battle logic

 Controls the flow of a battle.
 Structures included within control movement, actions and statistics of both the player character and any enemies present on the map.
-A-star algorithm is used to find the shortest paths for both the enemies and the player to follow.
+A* search algorithm is used to find the shortest paths for both the enemies and the player to follow.
 Validity of cells in regards to movement and casting is determined by the map's logic layer.

 #### Battle GUI